sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 2. Is reducing from two processes to one worth the complexity?
 3. Should the daemon be a shared infrastructure layer?

+>> no specific integration for now beyond simple methodology tied with prompts for agents

 ---

 ### Q2.2: Daemon Lifecycle